gokr/spry/README.md

 * And of course, read the source code `spryvm.nim`.
 Its hopefully not that messy.

 ## IDE
-There is also a beginning of a Spry VM module (src/modules/spryrawui.nim) for making GUI stuff using the excellent [libui](http://github.com/andlabs/libui) project.
-A small trivial little IDE written in Spry itself exists and you can build it on Linux or OSX.
+There is also a small experiment of a Spry VM module (src/modules/spryrawui.nim) for making GUI stuff using the excellent [libui](http://github.com/andlabs/libui) project.
+A small trivial little "IDE" written in Spry itself exists and you can build it on Linux or OSX.

 * **OSX:** Just run `./makeideosx.sh` in `src` and if you are lucky that produces a binary file called `ideosx`.
 Try running it with `./ideosx`.
 * **Linux:** Just run `./makeide.sh` in `src` and if you are lucky that produces a binary file called `ide`.
 Try running it with `./ide`.